FAQs

 Detection Range is how far away a target of a certain size can be DETECTED.
 But detection is different from localization.

 FarSounder can accurately tell you the depth of a target consistently for at least 8 water depths, (in practice we have many data sets of 12-18 water depth performance for some bottom types and conditions).
 Beyond FarSounder's water depth performance capability, if a big target is detected, range and bearing to the target can be calculated and displayed.
-However, the depth of the target is not neccessarily known.
+However, the depth of the target is not necessarily known.

 Just as RADAR does not give altitude above the water but can still be a useful tool, detection at beyond water depth capabilities can also be a useful tool.

 No. We operate at similar sound levels and frequencies as dolphins.
 In fact, the National Marine Fisheries Service sponsored the development of our technology to non-invasively study whales.
-They have evaluated our FS-3DT product and stated: "NOAA's Ocean Acoustics Program (NMFS Office of Science and Technology), has assessed the technical specifications of the current version of the FarSounder sonar technology and concurs that, based on the sound source level, signal duration, directionality, and operational frequency band, there are no anticipated injurious effects on marine mammals or other marine species from its deployment."
+They have evaluated our legacy FS-3DT product* and stated: "NOAA's Ocean Acoustics Program (NMFS Office of Science and Technology), has assessed the technical specifications of the current version of the FarSounder sonar technology and concurs that, based on the sound source level, signal duration, directionality, and operational frequency band, there are no anticipated injurious effects on marine mammals or other marine species from its deployment."

 CASS (Collision Avoidance Sonar System), FLS (Forward Looking Sonar), and OAS (Obstacle Avoidance Sonar) are all names which can be used interchangeably when describing a sonar system which looks ahead and is used for navigation.
 Although there are many products on the market with these names, only FarSounder's products are capable of creating a complete 3D image ahead of the vessel at navigationally significant ranges with a single ping.